-Rabi ul Awwal is considered as a Blessed Month and has been celebrated worldwide, especially in India, Pakistan, and Bangladesh.
+Rabi ul Awwal is considered a blessed month and has been celebrated worldwide, especially in India, Pakistan, and Bangladesh.

-Every Muslim celebrate this month with full of Islamic spirits.
+Every Muslim celebrates this month with full of Islamic spirits.
 People lighten up their houses, streets, and parks.
 Many people organize Milad in their houses to show Love for our beloved Prophet (PBUH).

 If we talk about the celebration of this month, then we will come to know that Pakistan is the country, that celebrates this month full of excitement and heart.
 We can see the free food stalls in every city and on every street for all people.
 They distribute a lot of happiness and kind acts in this month just to show our prophet that they Love him and follow him.

-But there are many other events are celebrated this month Other than the Prophet’s birthday.
+But there are many other events celebrated this month Other than the Prophet’s birthday.

 Rabi ul Awwal Important Events or Dates

 Every Islamic month has its own courtesy and importance.
-We as a Muslim has a duty say thanks to Allah for giving us such a Noble Man Prophet Muhammad (PBUH).
+We as Muslims have a duty to say thanks to Allah for giving us such a Noble Man Prophet Muhammad (PBUH).